CMS Webinars, in collaboration with the Alliance for the Transformation of Musical Academe (ATMA)

 Practical Activism in Music Schools

-We have gathered a panel full of DEI coordinators, activists, and scholars from around the country to discuss practical strategies for activism within music schools on April 18th at 3:30 PM ET.
-Join us to discover how to take steps towards change within our institutions.
-Register here.
+A panel full of DEI coordinators, activists, and scholars from around the country discussed practical strategies for activism within music schools.
+Discover how to take steps towards change within our institutions.

 Sachet Watson- Indiana U.

 Katie Leonard- U. Colorado